Numerical studies of the Lagrangian approach for reconstruction of the conductivity in a waveguide: Finite element method for the solution of an optimization problem

 \section{Finite element method for the solution of an optimization problem}

-In this section, we formulate the finite element method for the solution of the forward (\ref{model1}) and adjoint problem (\ref{adjoint1}) as well as present a conjugate gradient method for the solution of our \textbf{IP}.
+In this section, we formulate the finite element method for the solution of the forward problem (\ref{model1}) and the adjoint problem (\ref{adjoint1}).
+We also present a conjugate gradient method for the solution of our \textbf{IP}.